AvaShZmu/selfGPT/README.md

 # GPT From Scratch

 A hands-on exploration of how GPT (Generative Pre-trained Transformer) actually works, implemented from the ground up using PyTorch.
-This project demonstrates the journey from simple language models to transformer architectures.
+This project aims to build an intuition on how these LLMs work from the inside.
+Heavy instructions from Andrej Karpathy and his video: https://www.youtube.com/watch?v=kCc8FmEb1nY&t=1s

 ## What's Inside